-As a result of various disease control methods carried out by the governing authorities worldwide, fluctuations in the COVID-19 cases are evident from time to time.
-Though we still have not eradicated the coronavirus, the arrival of vaccines has significantly decreased the morbidity and mortality rates.
+As a result of various disease control methods carried out by the governing authorities worldwide, fluctuations in COVID-19 cases are evident from time to time.
+Though the coronavirus has not been eradicated yet, but the arrival of vaccines has significantly decreased the morbidity and mortality rates.

 Coronavirus variants are classified into three categories based on their impact on disease spread and treatment efficacy.
 They are,

 Variants of Interest -Coronavirus variants predicted or suspected to,